carnivuth/2nd_brain/pages/mobile_systems/IoT/AWS_IOT_PLATFORM.md

 index: 48
 ---

-# AMAZON WEB SERVICES IoT PLATFORM
+# Amazon web services iot platform

 Amazon cloud solution for iot hub, that is composed of different cloud services